garudlab/microbiome_demography_manuscript/Analysis/table_s1.md

 # Table S1

-Supplemental Table S1 is comprised of the relevant metadata for all HMP samples analyzed in this study.
+[Supplemental Table 1](../Supplement/Supplemental_Table_1.tsv) is comprised of the relevant metadata for all samples analyzed in this study.